-2 India ADRs to Buy for 2020 - Cabot Wealth Network
+Should You Buy Indian ADRs?

 Today, Chinese women average only 1.6 children each – way below the 2.1 children required to maintain the current population.

-According to United Nations projections, the median age of Chinese citizens will eclipse that of Americans in 2020 and, during the next 25 years, the percentage of China’s population over the age of 65 will more than double, from 12% to 25%.
+According to United Nations projections, the median age of Chinese citizens will eclipse that of Americans this year and, during the next 25 years, the percentage of China’s population over the age of 65 will more than double, from 12% to 25%.
 By contrast, America is on track to take nearly a century to make the same shift.

 Importantly, the working-age population of China, which began to shrink in 2012, will decline for decades to come.